 For this reason, it is always important to use a momentum oscillator with another indicator that can be detect oversold and overbought conditions.

 The Chande Momentum Oscillator is an ideal indicator for detecting overbought and oversold conditions in addition to market momentum.
 The indicator measures the momentum of both up and down price movements but does not smooth the results like other indicators, thereby triggering more frequent oversold and overbought conditions.

 The higher the absolute value in the indicator, the stronger the trend.
 Likewise, the lower absolute value, on the other hand, signifies market trading sideways or in a range.

 Given the indicator oscillates between +100 and -100, a security price would be deemed overbought whenever it is above +50.
 Likewise, the price would be considered oversold if the oscillator is below -50.

-Chande Momentum Oscillator can be relied upon to provide reliable buy and sell signals.
-For instance, a buy signal could be in play whenever the oscillator crosses above 0 signaling that prices could be headed higher.
+The Chande Momentum Oscillator can be relied upon to provide reliable buy and sell signals.
+For instance, a buy signal could be in play whenever the oscillator crosses above 0, signalling that prices could be headed higher.

 Traders can also use the indicator to detect positive and negative price divergence to ascertain a potential price reversal.
-A negative divergence would, in this case, occur whenever the price of a security is trending higher while the Chande momentum oscillator is moving downward.
-A positive divergence, on the other hand, would be in focus whenever the price of underlying security is moving lower while the oscillator is rising.
+A negative divergence would in this case occur whenever the price of a security is trending higher while the Chande momentum oscillator is moving downward.
+A positive divergence on the other hand would be in focus whenever the price of an underlying security moves lower while the oscillator is rising.